tlongren/personal-api/README.md

 PHP Example
 -----------------------------
 For PHP devs, there's some basic querying examples in php-examples.php.
 Below is the output of ```php-example.php```.
-It won't run on heroku (unsure why, any ideas?), so if you want to see a quick test, upload it to a PHP webserver you control.

 ```
 30
 Array